3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_04/w11d05/instructor_notes/sql_joins.md

 ORDER BY order_date;
 ```

-This query will aggregate the total amount for each order_date.
+This query will aggregate the total amount for each order_date, and order the results by order_date.

 ## Further Reading
 Some nice visuals of SQL Joins: